wp-plugins/gravity-forms-addons/readme.txt

 `add_filter('kws_gf_treat_not_logged_in_as_user', '__return_false');`

 = How do I sort by a column? =
 The `sort` attribute allows you to sort by an ID.
-To find the field ID, On the Gravity Forms “Edit Forms” page, hover over the form and click the link called "IDs" that appears.
+To find the field ID, On the Gravity Forms ìEdit Formsî page, hover over the form and click the link called "IDs" that appears.

 If you want to sort by last name, you find the last name id (`1.6` for example).
 Then, you add `sort="1.6"` to your `[directory]` shortcode.